Sadaharu Tanikawa: Early life

-In January 2011, Tanikawa told that current conditions indicate Fighting and Entertainment Group was likely to end.
+In January 2011, Tanikawa announced that current conditions indicated that the Fighting and Entertainment Group was likely to end.
 On April 5, 2012, Tanikawa announced that he resigned from his position in K-1, which was mostly sold to the real estate firm Barbizon Co.
 Ltd. on July 28, 2011.
 On May 16, 2012, Tanikawa officially declared the bankruptcy of FEG.